 As part of its technology transfer efforts, the United Soybean Board purchased 500 one-year subscriptions to the Plant Management Network (PMN) for soybean growers and the consultants who work for them.
 These subscriptions are available on a first-come, first-serve basis and are intended for first-time subscribers.
-There are only 500 subscriptions available on a
+There are only 500 subscriptions available on a first

 Continue reading Attention Soybean Consultants and Growers: Free Subscriptions to Plant Management Network Available

 The Arkansas Soybean Association is pleased to announce the winners of the 2011 Go for the Green ($$$$) Soybean Yield Challenge.
 Paul Bingham of Truman took home a $10,000 cash award in the Early Season Production System division with a yield of 93.96 bushels/acres.
-Perry Galloway of Gregory won $10,000 in the full season
+Perry Galloway of Gregory won $10,000 in the full season division